kizer321/Graph-analyzer/README.md

-Graphs are an important data structure used in computer science.
+(to see example of input and outpu use code type view) Graphs are an important data structure used in computer science.
 The task is to load graphs and determine the following parameters:

 1) the degree sequence;